 Lucian Cucu is co-founder and CTO of rovenso.
 He holds a Master degree in Microengineering at EPFL, majoring in Robotics and Autonomous Systems.
 His domain of expertise and strongest interests lie within mechatronics and robotics.
 In industry, at Hocoma AG, he has worked on the design of novel rehabilitation devices, and while in the Self-organizing Systems Research Lab, at Harvard University, he has designed and built self-assembling mobile robots.
 Lucian is VentureLeader 2015.

 Beat Geissmann is co-founder and Lead Roboticist of rovenso.
 He holds a Master degree in Microengineering at EPFL, majoring in Robotics and Autonomous Systems.
-His domains of expertise cover all aspects of robotics: from mathematical analysis to mechatronics, electronic PCB design to mechanical engineering. always fascinated by mobile robotics, Beat has been working on quad-copters, planes and submarines during his Master as well as for his Civil Service at the EPFL Ecological Engineering Lab.
-He also worked on an Arctic Rover for the Octanis Association.
+His has a strong hands-on experience on all fields of mechatronics and robotics. always fascinated by mobile robotics, Beat has been working on quad-copters, planes and submarines during his Master as well as While at EPFL Ecological Engineering Lab, he has developed quad-copters, planes and submarines for ecological monitoring.
+Always fascinated by robotics, and founding member of the Octanis Association, he is co-responsible for the success of their Arctic Rover mission.

 Prof. Dr. Auke Ijspeert is head of the Biorobotics Laboratory (BioRob) at EPFL and member of the advisory board of rovenso.
 He has a B.Sc./M.Sc. in physics from the EPFL, and a PhD in artificial intelligence from the University of Edinburgh.
 He carried out postdocs at IDSIA, EPFL and at the University of Southern California (USC).
 He's also member of the steering committee of the NCCR Robotics and leads there the grand challenge "rescue robotics".
 His research interests are at the intersection between robotics, computational neuroscience, nonlinear dynamical systems, and machine learning.